byteball/sports-oracle/README.md

-# Flight delays oracle
+# Sports oracle

-This oracle monitors flight delays and posts the data into Byteball as a data feed.
-The data is sourced from [FlightStats](https://developer.flightstats.com/api-docs/flightstatus/v2/flightstatusresponse).
+This oracle retrieves results of football matches and posts them into Byteball as a data feed.
+The data is sourced from [football-data.org](http://api.football-data.org/index).

-Data posted by this oracle is used in flight delay insurance contracts, the contract can be unlocked by the insured if the flight arrived more than X minutes late, or by the other party otherwise.
-See https://medium.com/byteball/making-p2p-great-again-episode-iv-p2p-insurance-cbbd1e59d527.
+Data posted by this oracle is used in betting contracts, the contract can be unlocked by the winning party.
+See https://medium.com/byteball/making-p2p-great-again-episode-iii-prediction-markets-f40d49c0abab.

-To unlock a contract, user first opens a chat with this oracle (the link is available at [byteball.org](https://byteball.org/)), types his flight number and the date.
-The oracle fetches data from FlightStats and posts the data feed.
-After the data feed unit is confirmed, the user can unlock the contract.
+To unlock a contract, user opens a chat with this oracle (the link is available at [byteball.org](https://byteball.org/)) and types the names of the teams.
+The oracle fetches data from football-data.org and posts the data feed.
+After the data feed unit is confirmed, the backer can unlock the contract if he correctly predicted the outcome of the game.
+Otherwise, the layer can unlock the contract after the contract expires.